Indiana is among states with most Olympians

 However, California also has the highest population with 39,613,493 people as of 2021.

-When the stats are broken down per capita, we see that Hawaii claims the top spot.
+When the stats are broken down per capita, we see that Hawaii claims the top spot and Indiana lands in the top 10.

 The top 10 states based on Olympians per 500k residents are: